jschementi/mix10/script.rst

 2. Protagonist (who are we in this setting)

-   Web developers on the .NET platform who want to get things done
+   .NET web developers who want to get things done

 3. Imbalance (why are we here)

-   Web developers move to other platforms for simpler programming models, rather than using the "enterprizy" tools
+   Lack of language choice limits productivity

 4. Balance (what do we want to do see happen)

-   Simplify .NET web development and make it relevant to a broader audience
+   Make getting things done simpler and more focused

 5. Solution (how do we get there from here)

-   Embrace the dynamic languages to make .NET web-development better for everyone
+   Embrace the dynamic languages

 ACT II